-How to make homemade crackers from sourdough discard or starter.
-A quick, easy and adaptable recipe.
-These crackers are crisp, tangy and incredibly addicting!
+How to make the most delicious Sourdough Crackers from sourdough discard or starter.
+A quick, easy and adaptable recipe- these crackers are crisp, tangy and incredibly addicting!

 What you can plan is too small for you to live. ~David Whyte

 Made with sourdough discard, these sourdough crackers are a favorite in our house and usually gone within a day.
 I have been playing around for a while now with this recipe from King Arthur Baking.
 I love that they are really quite simple to make and so versatile!

 Using heartier flours such as rye, teff, cornmeal, and with the addition of seeds and spices, the flavor and texture are elevated to almost perfection.
 I throw on whatever seeds I have around.
 Fennel, sesame, nigella are favorites.
 These crackers are full of savory goodness and sturdy enough to dip or top with your favorite accompaniments.

 Sourdough Starter is often referred to as “wild yeast”, made from flour and water and the wild yeast in the air around us, and it is typically used as the “yeast” when baking Sourdough Bread.
 The sourdough “discard” – the part of the starter that often goes to waste- can be used to make flavorful crackers, biscuits, waffles and pancakes.

 - All-purpose Flour- or add in rye, whole wheat, spelt, etc.

 - Sourdough starter or discard -cold out of the fridge or room temperature- either works!

 Optional Additions: seeds, spices, and fresh or dried herbs.